-Ask Ketty if you need personal laundry doing: typically Rp10,000 – 30,000 depending on size of load.
+Ask the staff or rooms service if you need personal laundry doing: typically Rp10,000 – 30,000 depending on size of load.

-We’ve got a small library of books, currently kept in the Villa, though a bespoke bookcase for the dining room is in the offing.
+We’ve got a small library of books in the dining room..
 We’re not averse to swaps, but on a like for like basis in terms of quality/content – no more dog eared copies of Mechanics for Beginners in Finnish please.

 Anything more sophisticated requires a trip to Langgur/Tual.
 In the past diligent search unearthed quite esoteric if ancient treasures.
-However, Langgur now has a supermarket (the Gota near where the local bemo terminates – see getting around).
+However, Langgur now has a supermarket (the Gota).
 You can get a wide range of stuff there including imported fruit (but not booze: if you find decent plonk anywhere please mark the spot).
-There is a good chemist/apotek/doctors across the road from the same bemo terminus.
-A little further down the street on the same side as the chemist and supermarket is a decent internet café (Kimson) with skype.
+There is a good chemist/apotek/doctors just along the road.
+A little further down on the same side as the chemist and supermarket is a decent internet café (Kimson) with skype.

 The town’s markets are worth a visit .
 There’s a small one in Langgur Ohoijang where the local bemo terminates, and a much bigger one down by the docks in Tual where you can find out what happened to that stuff you gave to Oxfam.

 Afraid Kei doesn’t do local handicrafts apart from pearls (mutiara), which we’re very good at (at least 7 farms).
 There are a couple of wide boys who try to flog these to visitors, but even the big hotels (Grand Vilia and Suita) give a better deal, and you may find the smaller shops, especially in Tual, competitive: try Toko Mutia, jalan Fidnang Armau and/or Toko Souvenir “Mutiara” jalan Pattimura No. 15 (in front of Tual BemoTerminal).